-At both the Full and Intake Legal Clinics, you will need to fill out an Intake Form with your basic information including, but not limited to: your name, address, phone number, birthday, and income information.
-(You may bring this form with you to the legal clinic, already filled out, which will make the process go much more quickly.)
-You may also fill out additional forms or questionnaires specific to your legal issue.
+At both the Legal Advice and Intake Clinics, applicants will need to fill out an Intake Form with basic information including, but not limited to: your name, address, phone number, date of birth, and income information.
+You may complete this form and bring it with you to any legal clinic which will make the process go much more quickly.
+You may need to fill out additional forms or questionnaires specific to your legal issue at the clinic.